Veralee225/alx-low_level_programming/0x00-hello_world/README.md

-# 0x00-hello_world
+# 0x00-hello_world.

-I'm learning about the introductory aspect of C
+I'm learning about the introductory aspect of C.

 The processes to execute a file; Starting from the preprocessor, to the compiler, assembler and finally the linker where the .exe file is produced.